Adam Ronikier: World War II

 In December 1943, he met Horace Coock, British political agent in Warsaw.
-In February 1944, Ronikier was arrested by Gestapo in Cracow for three weeks.
+In February 1944, Ronikier was arrested by Gestapo in Kraków for three weeks.
 In July 1944, he again discussed with SS-Obersturmbannführer Hans Gerd Schindhelm to save lives of many thousands of Polish young people in Warsaw who were ready to fight against Germans to the death without any chance to win.
 Count Ronikier had presented an idea to end a German occupation of Warsaw without military combat – Polish Home Army takes Warsaw from German hands.
 It was supported by some German politicians and field officers (almost like the liberation of Paris in August 1944).
 Finally, the Warsaw Uprising broke out on 1 August 1944.